 At June 2016 Mulga Rock East had indicated resources of 14,300 t U3O8 at 0.072% in the Ambassador deposit and 860 tonnes at 0.69% in the Princess deposit, with 3,500 t and lower grade inferred resources in Ambassador.
 Mulga Rock West had 12,700 t U3O8 at 0.045% inferred resources in the Emperor deposit and 2200 tonnes in the Shogun deposit.
 In September 2015 the company lowered the cut-off grade from 0.02% to 0.015% U3O8, thereby increasing the project’s indicated and inferred resources to 34,600 t U3O8 grading 0.052%.
 Probable reserves (March 2016) are 10,027 tonnes U3O8 at 0.066%, mostly in Ambassador.

-Vimy intends to mine the Ambassador deposit first, and MREast will have open pits to 32 m depth, and the plant will be located here.
+Vimy intends to mine the MREast 9-km long Ambassador deposit first, with progressive open pits to 32 m depth.
+The plant will be located adjacent to it and Princess.
 MRWest will have shallower pits.
 Tailings disposal will be in mined-out pits, with progressive rehabilitation.
 Process plant and infrastructure capital costs are estimated at A$332 million, plus $46 million for pre-strip.
-Uranium operating cost for the 16-year life of mine with 1300 t/yr U3O8 production (after byproduct credits) is estimated at US$29.11 per pound U3O8.
+Uranium operating cost for the 16-year life of mine with 1300 t/yr U3O8 production (after by-product credits) is estimated at US$29.11 per pound U3O8.
 An investment decision is expected by mid-2017 followed by two years establishment and commissioning.

 Ponton, Double 8, WA

 The Double 8 deposit is about 40km southwest of Mulga Rock.
 It was acquired by Uranio Ltd from Paladin in 2008 and has about 7800 tonnes U3O8 as an inferred resource estimate (JORC), with 200 ppm cut-off.
 The deposit was found by PNC Exploration in the mid 1980s, and further analysis of original cores was undertaken over 2008-09.
 It was acquired by Uranio Ltd from Paladin in 2008.
 It is in the Ponton palaeochannel system and within a nature reserve.
 In May 2008 Uranio merged with Manhattan Resources and became Manhattan Corporation.

 The Ponton project is now centred on Double 8 and includes the contiguous Stallion South, Highway South and Ponton deposits in the same palaeochannel system.
 Double 8 has JORC-compliant inferred resources of 7820 tonnes U3O8.
 Stallion, Highway and Shelf each have 800 to 1500 tonnes inferred.